DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 **News: We have opened a tiny repo: HOI learning list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
 It includes most of the recent HOI-related papers, code, datasets and leaderboard on widely-used benchmarks.
 Hope it could help everybody interested in HOI.**

-**1) Our paper "PaStaNet: Toward Human Activity Knowledge Engine" is accepted in CVPR2020, which contains the image-level and instance-level human part state annotations and the corresponding models.
-We will release them soon.
-Besides, we will also release the code and data of our two related papers "Detailed 2D-3D Joint Representation for Human-Object Interaction" and  "Symmetry and Group in Attribute-Object Compositions" (also accepted in CVPR2020).**

-**2) We also plan to release a new human activity understanding system: "HAKE-Action", which includes the reproduced SOTA image/video activity recognition/detection models and the corresponding HAKE-enhanced models.
-The main action benchmarks include: HICO, HICO-DET, V-COCO, Ambiguous-HOI(our new CVPR2020 benchmark), AVA, etc.**

 Code for our **CVPR2019** paper *"Transferable Interactiveness Knowledge for Human-Object Interaction Detection"*.

 Created by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Siyuan Zhou, [Xijie Huang](https://huangowen.github.io/), [Liang Xu](https://liangxuy.github.io/), Ze Ma, [Hao-Shu Fang](https://fang-haoshu.github.io/), Yan-Feng Wang, [Cewu Lu](http://mvig.sjtu.edu.cn).